Posted 4 p.m. Monday, Nov. 18, 2019

 Students work on solutions to regional, non-profit human resources management challenges.

-UWL Associate Professor Christa Kiersch and student Kaitlyn Robbeloth stepped in front of a Great Rivers United Way Directors meeting this summer to tell area non-profit leaders about a project a UWL group is working on to help them.
+UWL Associate Professorand student Kaitlyn Robbeloth stepped in front of a Great Rivers United Way Directors meeting this summer to tell area non-profit leaders about a project a UWL group is working on to help them.

 From The Parenting Place to The Salvation Army to The Boys & Girls Club of Greater La Crosse, Kiersch recalls the impact of seeing these leaders all in the same room together.